ekosuhariyadi/yii2-resque/README.md

 # yii2-resque
-yii2-resque is yii2 component that wrap process of mjphaynes's [php-resque](https://github.com/mjphaynes/php-resque). php-resque is a Redis-backed PHP library for creating background jobs, placing them on multiple queues, and processing them later.
+[DEPRECATE] This project is no longer being maintained yii2-resque is yii2 component that wraps the process of mjphaynes's [php-resque](https://github.com/mjphaynes/php-resque). php-resque is a Redis-backed PHP library for creating background jobs, placing them on multiple queues, and processing them later.

 ---